About Library Cards

 - Make reservations through our Museum Pass Program, which offers complimentary admission at several cultural institutions and museums.

-- Borrow a Mac laptop or Google Chromebook to use within the library.
+- Borrow a Mac laptop to use within the library.

 - Receive up to two hours of free parking per day in the Spring Street Garage with each visit to the library.